UWrc/UWrc.github.io/docs/storage/gscratch.md

 Your lab quota can be increased for $10 / TB / month.
 :::

 Your lab storage quota can be increased (or decreased) in 1 TB granularity and adjusted on a month-to-month basis as your needs require.
-If you need additional block or inode quota, please refer to the pricing page: [Hyak Pricing](https://hyak.uw.edu/pricing)
+If you need additional block or inode quota, please refer to the pricing page: [<ins>**Hyak Pricing**</ins>](https://hyak.uw.edu/pricing)

 :::important
 Check group quotas and current use with the `hyakstorage` command.